Helpful Tips for Applying:

 - Fully familiarize yourself with the MATC program.
 Read all of the information about the curriculum, faculty and admissions process.
 Be sure to ask any questions you have about the program or admissions process before applying so that you know for certain that this program is right for you.
 Contact the MATC academic director, Laura Ruel, if you have any questions.

 - Be sure to submit all the required materials.
 We will not consider incomplete applications.
 So, confirm that your GRE scores have been received and follow up with people you’ve asked to write recommendation letters to be certain they make the application deadline.

 - Don’t put off taking the GRE.
-Mid-January is the latest you can take it and have scores submitted in time for the application deadline.
+You must take the GRE and self-report your GRE scores before the application deadline.
 Be sure to indicate the University of North Carolina at Chapel Hill Graduate School (institution #5816) as a score recipient.
 The Graduate School will match your official scores to your application once it has received both.
 You must take the exam by March 1, as it can take 5-7 days for the writing section to be scored, but we recommend that you take it earlier.
-This will allow you to retake the exam if your scores aren’t as good as you’d like them to be.
+Taking it early will allow you to retake the exam if your scores aren’t as good as you’d like them to be.
 There are numerous GRE preparation manuals and practice tests available for a relatively low fee; if you aren’t confident upfront about your ability to do well on the GRE, take the time to consult these materials and prepare for the exam.
 The Admissions Committee considers only your highest scores taken within the past five years.